Layering Living Room Decor

 I hate having my quilts hidden away in the closet.
 If I had another surface to stack them on, I’d be stacking them there.

-If you want to put an expensive antique with a thrift store item that cost you a dollar, then do it.
+If you want to put an expensive antique next to a thrift store item that cost you a dollar, then do it.

 Put them side by side if you like.
-No one is going to give you demerits for it.
+Layer them.
+No one is going to give you demerits for decorating in this fashion.

 Beauty Is In The Eye Of The Beholder: